-Involvement in clubs and organizations, volunteer and service opportunities, study abroad, research, work experience, and other co-curricular activities can help boost your resume and develop skills and qualities that will prepare you for future graduate study.
-Some common pre-law activities are listed below, along with contact information for their respective faculty advisors.
+Involvement in clubs and organizations, volunteer and service opportunities, study abroad, research, work experience, and other co-curricular activities can help you boost your resume and develop skills and qualities that will prepare you for future graduate study.

 Seek opportunities to learn more about the legal field.
 This may include job shadowing, informational interviewing, networking, internships, work experiences, and other professional activities.
 Consider identifying and building relationships with professors or other mentors in a particular field of study or career interest.

 Check out Career & Professional Development Services and Online Resources for more tools and guidance in clarifying and attaining your educational and career goals.